datavis-online/datavis-online.github.io/index.md

 The [University of Edinburgh](https://www.ed.ac.uk) is hosting, for the second year, a university-certified, _10-credit_, online course in data visualisation with flexible schedule.
 The course runs in 2022 from __Mon, May 16th &ndash; Sun, July 10th (8 weeks)__ and is dedicated to professionals in---among others---finance, the sports industry, the creative industry, journalism, education and the public sector.
 Further runs of the course later this year are in preparation.

 ## Info Sessions
-Meet the organizers and join our **[open info session on MS Zoom](https://ed-ac-uk.zoom.us/j/9015871567)** (pw:Pd2ZW59n).
-The session gives an overview over the course and we will answer questions.
-Sessions times are
+Meet the organisers and join our **[open info session on Zoom](https://ed-ac-uk.zoom.us/j/9015871567)** (pw:Pd2ZW59n).
+In this session, we will give an overview of the course and answer any questions.
+Sessions times are:
 * Wed, April 13, 5-6pm, BST
 * Wed, April 20, 5-6pm, BST